-- Trying to choose between Wildlife Zoo Sydney vs Taronga zoo vs Sydney Zoo?
+- Trying to choose between Wildlife Zoo Sydney vs Taronga Zoo vs Sydney Zoo?

 Well, let’s work out the best choice for you.

-Taronga Zoo – The zoo with a view.
+Taronga Zoo – The zoo with a view

-Taronga is an indigenous word that means beautiful view, and the zoo certainly offers that, with great views of the city, well-designed enclosures and a broad range of animals to see.
+Taronga is an indigenous word that means beautiful view, and the zoo certainly offers that, with superb views of the city, well-designed enclosures and a broad range of animals to see.
 Opened in 1916, it has seen plenty of renovation in the last few years, with the new tiger trek being the most recent addition.

 The zoo sits on a hill overlooking the city and is home to over 4000 animals and 350 different species.
 You can easily spend a whole day here, and there are some beautiful picnic spots but if your time is limited 3-4 hours would get you around, possibly less if you stick with just the Australian animal zones.

-Daily shows at Taronga:
+Daily shows at Taronga include:

 - The Seal show – A relatively standard seal performance but lots of fun if you have not seen one before.
-It’s popular so arrive at the area early if you want a seat.
+It’s popular, so arrive at the area early if you want a seat.

-- Koala encounters – These cost extra, but they do give you the opportunity to get up close to the koalas and spend 15 mins observing them and snapping away with your camera.
+- Koala Encounters – These cost extra, but they give you the opportunity to get up close to the koalas and spend 15 mins observing them and snapping away with your camera.
 You are in a small group, so if getting the perfect koala photo is important to you I would get to the zoo early to book your spot as these are limited and book out early each day.
 These can only be reserved in person.